PKU-Alignment/omnisafe/README.md

 We offer a flexible customized environment interface that allows users to achieve the following **without modifying the OmniSafe source code**:

 - Use OmniSafe's algorithms to train customized environments.
-- Createthe the environment with specified personalized parameters.
+- Create the the environment with specified personalized parameters.
 - Complete the recording of environment-specific information in Logger.

 We provide **step-by-step tutorials** on [Environment Customization From Zero](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/3.Environment%20Customization%20from%20Zero.ipynb) and [Environment Customization From Community](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/4.Environment%20Customization%20from%20Community.ipynb) to give you a detailed introduction on how to use this extraordinary feature of OmniSafe.